Skip to main content

 (3) The services, months, days, and operating hours of the program are to be maintained in the Ohio child licensing and quality system.

-(H) Each program shall be inspected at least once during every twelve-month period of operation, which may be unannounced.
+(H) Each program will be inspected at least once during every twelve-month period of operation, which may be unannounced.
 Inspections may be viewed online via the childcare search website.
 An individual may submit a written request to the department for a copy of the program's licensing record.

 (J) On-site verification may be conducted to review progress regarding the correction of deficiencies.